donnietoombs/aws-react-portfolio/README.md

-# aws-react-portfolio
+# Donnie Toombs's Portfolio
-AWS Deployed React Portfolio
+My Professional Portfolio deployed in AWS on a serverless architecture written in React.